|2013-06-12 18:32:00||News Quiz|

 Scotland - Made for Cycling

-Democratic Audit monitors democracy and freedom in Britain through a major blog, a series of democracy assessments, reports, commissions and evidence to Parliament
+Democratic Audit monitors democracy and freedom in the UK through a regular blog, a series of democracy assessments and reports

 An Injury to One is an Injury to All